rberman/Synesthesia/README.md

 4. Go to Product -> Destination.
 Select your Device.
 5. Press play to build and run the app on your phone.
     * NOTE: Make sure that the phone is unlocked.
 Also, the computer needs to have access to the phone, that is, the phone has to     trust the computer.

+#Notes

+###Branches

+The master branch contains the final demo code.
+As software development never truly ends, there are a few bugs we would like to fix before releasing Synesthesia on the app store.
+Below are the names and descriptions of the additional branches.

+   * headPhonesFix
+      * This branch is working on removing the buzzing that occurs while using headphones.
+   * SynMemoryTesting
+      *  Currently there is a storage problem where local memory erases saved creations when the phone needs space.
+This branch is trying to transfer the memory system to Ionic using Loki.js.